-On these figures we’ve put down a yearly rental profit of about 1200 so that’s 100 pound a month which we should comfortably achieve on this particular deal.
+On these figures, we’ve put down a yearly rental profit of about 1200 so that’s 100 pounds a month which we should comfortably achieve on this particular deal.
 As I showed you on the figures before, it should rent out around 550 a month and it should give us a very steady return.

 It’s in a decent area in terms of rental, it’d probably be local housing allowance tenant profile but it’s a very good return for the value and the price of the property.
 Now, with this particular deal as well we’ll have a profit on the resale because we are going to be splitting that with a joint venture partner.

 Things To Consider in A Joint Venture